Azure/bicep-types-az/generated/containerservice_0/microsoft.containerservice/2025-10-02-preview/types.md

 ## AdvancedNetworkingSecurity
 ### Properties
 * **advancedNetworkPolicies**: 'FQDN' | 'L7' | 'None' | string: Enable advanced network policies.
 This allows users to configure Layer 7 network policies (FQDN, HTTP, Kafka).
 Policies themselves must be configured via the Cilium Network Policy resources, see https://docs.cilium.io/en/latest/security/policy/index.html.
 This can be enabled only on cilium-based clusters.
 If not specified, the default value is FQDN if security.enabled is set to true.
-* **enabled**: bool: Configure Advanced Networking Security features on Cilium clusters.
-See individual fields for their default values.
+* **enabled**: bool: This feature allows user to configure network policy based on DNS (FQDN) names.
+It can be enabled only on cilium based clusters.
+If not specified, the default is false.
 * **transitEncryption**: [AdvancedNetworkingSecurityTransitEncryption](#advancednetworkingsecuritytransitencryption): Encryption configuration for Cilium-based clusters.
 Once enabled all traffic between Cilium managed pods will be encrypted when it leaves the node boundary.

 ## AdvancedNetworkingSecurityTransitEncryption